-- People with pre-existing conditions get better insurance, and
+People with pre-existing conditions get better insurance, and

-- The state has a goal of ensuring that people who leave their employer plans will have access to individual insurance that is similar to group insurance in price, quality and access to care – regardless of health condition.
+The state has a goal of ensuring that people who leave their employer plans will have access to individual insurance that is similar to group insurance in price, quality and access to care – regardless of their health condition.

-Better health insurance for people who have existing health conditions means: lower premiums, lower out-of-pocket costs and wider networks than they currently have.
+Better health insurance for people who have existing health conditions means lower premiums, lower out-of-pocket costs and wider networks than they currently have.
 Among the things covered by broad authority, states should be able to allow health plans to specialize in the treatment of cancer, diabetes, heart disease, and other conditions and exclude people who do not have these conditions.